Bible Verses About Friendship

 What is a good Bible verse about friendship?

-Proverbs 17:17 describes true friendship: 'A friend loveth at all times, and a brother is born for adversity.'
+Proverbs 17:17 says 'A friend loveth at all times, and a brother is born for adversity.'

 For deeper understanding, consider studying the original Hebrew or Greek terms used in these passages.
 Many Bible study tools and commentaries can provide additional insight into the cultural and linguistic context.
 Discussing these verses with fellow believers often reveals practical applications you might not have considered on your own.